Gingerbread Latte Recipe

 • Love gingerbread flavor?
 Make homemade gingerbread syrup with the combination of spices you like in advance and store it in the refrigerator so that you can add it to your coffee-based drinks whenever you like.

-Did you like the gingerbread latte recipe?
+Did you like the gingerbread latte with almond milk recipe?
 Try my Biscoff hot chocolate recipe as well!
 Leave your comment below and If you make this recipe, be sure to tag your photos #yummynotes 😍

 Looking for More Lotus Biscoff Recipes?